MirageNet/Mirage/doc/Articles/Components/NetworkSceneChecker.md

 In Mirage, the Server and connected Clients are always on the same main scene, however the server and clients can have various combinations of smaller subscenes loaded additively.
 The server may load all subscenes at start, or it may dynamically load and unload subscenes where players or other activity is going on as needed.

-All player objects are always first spawned in the main scene, which may or may not have visual content, networked objects, etc. With this component attached to all networked objects, whenever the player object is moved to a subscene (from the main or from another subscene), the observers lists for objects in both the new scene and the prior scene are updated accordingly.
+All character objects are always first spawned in the main scene, which may or may not have visual content, networked objects, etc. With this component attached to all networked objects, whenever the character object is moved to a subscene (from the main or from another subscene), the observers lists for objects in both the new scene and the prior scene are updated accordingly.

 Loading the subscene(s) on the server is through the normal process with `SceneManager`: